What is Neurology?

-Neurophysiology is the study of how nerve cells (neurones) receive and transmit information.
-Two types of phenomena are involved in processing nerve signals: electrical and chemical.
-Electrical events propagate a signal within a neurone, and chemical processes transmit the signal from one neurone to another neurone, or to a muscle cell.
+Neurophysiology is a sub-specialty of Neurology.
+It is the study of how nerve cells (neurones) receive and transmit information, both electronically and chemically.
+Electrical events propagate a signal within a neurone and chemical processes transmit a signal from one neurone to another (or to a muscle cell).

-A neurone is a long cell that has a thick central body containing the nucleus.
-It also has one long process called an axon and one or more short, bushy processes called dendrites.
-Dendrites receive impulses form other neurones (the main exceptions are sensory neurones, such as those that transmit information about temperature or touch, in which the signal is generated by specialised receptors in the skin.)
+A neurone is a long cell with a thick, central body containing the nucleus.
+It has one long process (axon) and one or more short, bushy processes (dendrites).
+Dendrites receive impulses from most other neurones.
 These impulses are propagated electrically along the cell membrane to the end of the axon.
-At the end of the axon the signal is chemically transmitted to an adjacent neurone or muscle cell.
+At the end of the axon, the signal is chemically transmitted to an adjacent neurone or muscle cell.

-When the above electrical signal reaches the end of an axon, it stimulates small presynaptic vesicles in the cell.
-These vesicles contain chemicals called neuro-transmitters, which are released into the sub-microscopic space between neurones (the synaptic cleft).
-These neuro-transmitters attach to specialised receptors on the surface of the adjacent neurone.
-This stimulus causes the adjacent cell to depolarise and propagate an action potential of its own.
-The duration of the stimulus from a neurotransmitter is limited by the breakdown of the chemicals in the synaptic cleft and their re-uptake by the neurone that produced them.
+When the above electrical signal reaches the end of an axon, it stimulates small vesicles in the cell.
+These vesicles contain chemicals (neuro-transmitters), which are released in between the neurones.
+These neuro-transmitters attach to receptors on the adjacent neurones, causing the adjacent cell to depolarise and propagate an action potential of its own.

 Nerve Conduction Study (NCS)

-A nerve conduction study is used for the diagnosis of a variety of peripheral-nerve problems.
-This study can give an overall impression of nerve function, but it can also be used for diagnosing localised nerve-entrapments.
-Nerve Conduction Studies are typically performed by using an externally-generated electrical pulse to cause a nearby nerve to discharge, resulting in propagation of a signal proximally or distally along the nerve in question.
-These signals are then recorded by skin or muscle electrodes which are placed further along the nerve being tested.
-Nerve conduction studies are typically performed for symptoms such as tingling and numbness, weakness and muscle wasting.
-This type of testing is often performed in conjunction with EMG studies.
+NCS studies can give an overall impression of nerve function and is used for diagnosing localised nerve-entrapments.
+NCS are typically performed by using an externally-generated electrical pulse to cause a nearby nerve to discharge, resulting in propagation of a signal proximally or distally along the nerve.
+These signals are then recorded by skin or muscle electrodes, which are placed along the nerve being tested.
+NCS are typically performed for symptoms such as tingling, numbness, weakness and muscle wasting; often in conjunction with EMG.

-EMG studies are used to test the nerve supply to a muscle or group of muscles.
-Fine needles are inserted into the muscle being tested and the patient is asked to contract and relax that muscle.
-This type of testing is used in the diagnosis of nerve-root compressions, myopathies, and acute and chronic denervation following injury or disease.
-Typical symptoms requiring EMG studies are muscle-weakness and wasting, abnormal muscle twitches, and abnormal movements.
-This type of testing is often performed in conjunction with nerve conduction studies.
+EMG studies test the nerve supply to a muscle or group of muscles.
+Fine needles are inserted into the muscle and the patient is asked to contract and relax that muscle.
+EMG is used in the diagnosis of nerve-root compressions, myopathies and acute or chronic denervation following injury or disease.
+Typical symptoms requiring EMG include muscle-weakness/wasting, abnormal muscle twitches and abnormal movements.